OpenTermsArchive/contrib-versions/Skype/unknown.md

-Business Terms of Use (USA)
+Terms for US Customers using Skype Manager and Skype Connect

-Business Terms of Use (USA) Table of contents:
+Terms for US Customers using Skype Manager and Skype Connect Table of contents:

 1. Definitions
 2. Emergency Calls